-Here, the functions $\phi_i, \phi_j$ , constitute a first approximation (guess) to the exact partitioned orbitals $\psi_i, \psi_j$ (trial functions).
-The first term is the kinetic energy operator, $\hat{R}$ , we second term, in turn, corresponds to the nuclear-electron potential operator, $\hat{V}{Ne}$ , depending on the distance between the electron position r and the nucleus position R; the third term corresponds to the electron-electron potential operator, $\hat{V}{ee}$ , depending on the distance between the respective positions of the interacting electrons.
-This latter represents the potential felt by the electron in the mean field of the other n-I electrons.
+Here, the functions φ_i , φ_j , constitute a first approximation (guess) to the exact partitioned orbitals ψ_i , ψ_j (trial functions).
+The first term is the kinetic energy operator, \hat{T} ; the second term, in turn, corresponds to the nuclear-electron potential operator, \hat{V}{Ne} , depending on the distance between the electron position \mathbf{r} and the nucleus position \mathbf{R} ; the third term corresponds to the electron-electron potential operator, \hat{V}{ee} , depending on the distance between the respective positions of the interacting electrons.
+This latter represents the potential felt by the electron in the mean field of the other n-1 electrons.

-For each elements ron, one equation of the form (2.66) do exist.
-Solving these equations provides the Hartree-Fock eigenvalues $\epsilon_i$ .
+An equation of the form (2.66) exist for each electron.
+Solving these equations provides the Hartree-Fock eigenvalues ε_i .

 Hartree-Fock equations (2.66) are non-linear and should be solved iteratively.
 The iterative method to solve them is called the self-consistent field (SCF) method.
-The idea is to solve the Schrödinger equation for an electron moving in the potential of the negeous and of the other electrons [18].
+The idea is to solve the Schrödinger equation for an electron moving in the potential of the nucleus and of the other electrons [18].
 The method consists of the following steps:

-- 1) A first guess ( $\phi_i$ ) for the trial 1-electron wavefunction (spin-orbital) is proposed.
+- 1) A first guess (φ_i) for the trial 1-electron wavefunction (spin-orbital) is proposed.
 Usually, for an atomic orbital calculation, the trial spin-orbital is a spin-orbital of the hydrogen-like atom, whose Schrödinger equation can be exactly solved; - 2) The trial wave function is used to solve eq.
-(2.66) and achieve the trial energy; - 3) The new sets for the wave function is made, until the energy is minimized (for $\phi_i \approx \psi_i$ ).
+(2.66) and achieve the trial energy; - A systematic procedure to guess the wave function is made, until the energy is minimized (for φ_i ≈ ψ_i).
 If the energy is minimized, then the HF calculation has reached the convergence limit.
 Otherwise, new guesses are tried for a number of iterations set by the user.